 For the first time, the world could see the destructive force of the rising fascist movement — a prelude to World War II.

-Guernica caused an immediate sensation, and with each passing year.and war, it seems more prophetic.
-Picasso put a human face on "collateral damage."
+Guernica caused an immediate sensation, and with each passing year…and war, it seems more prophetic.
+Picasso put a human face on collateral damage.

 Opposite the park, the Prado Museum holds my favorite collection of paintings anywhere.
 The paintings give an eye-pleasing overview of Spain's rich history, from the Golden Age through its slow fade.

-Danaë, also by Titian, is a virtual Renaissance “Miss August.”
+Danae, also by Titian, is a virtual Renaissance “Miss August.”
 Money falling from the sky made royals and aristocrats — the people who commissioned this kind of art — feel their wealth was blessed by God.

 …and in the third panel, the bubble pops.
-These party animals are heading straight to hell.a burning, post-apocalyptic wasteland where sinners are led off to eternal torment.
-Every sinner gets his just dessert.
-Gluttons are themselves consumed, good time musicians are tortured by their own instruments, gamblers have their party forever crashed, and a lecher gets sexually harassed by a pig-faced nun.
+These party animals are heading straight to hell…a burning, post-apocalyptic, wasteland where sinners are led off to eternal torment.
+Every sinner gets his just desserts.
+Gluttons are themselves consumed, good-time musicians are tortured by their own instruments, gamblers have their party forever crashed, and a lecher gets sexually harassed by a pig-faced nun.
 In the center of it all a face peers out of this bizarre nightmare — a self-portrait of the artist: Bosch.

 Goya’s painting called The Second of May recalls how Spain hoped the ideals of Revolutionary France would spread, bringing democracy to Spain.
 But when Napoleon invaded, their hopes were dashed.

-On May 2nd, 1808, Madrid’s working people staged a protest.
+On May 2, 1808, Madrid’s working people staged a protest.
 French soldiers, with their Egyptian mercenaries, slashed through the crowds and arrested the ringleaders.